 "There are less of them, not just vampires but demons too."
 That soon there might not be any left. **She should have expected this, that Buffy would come to this place, be drawn in by the energies which swirled about them, and yet it was still a surprise.
 To find herself no longer alone in the battle after Kennedy and her companions had fallen about her, dropping valiantly one by one as the horde continued to attack.

-It was a shock when it was over, when their numbers dwindled down to nearly nothing and the mystics and their guards dove through the swirling vortex which the slayers had prevented becoming stable.
+It was a shock when it was over, when their numbers dwindled down to nearly nothing and the mystics and their guards dove through the swirling vortex that the slayers had prevented becoming stable.
 The two Slayers watched as the last of their enemies dispersed into fragments of energy before disappearing, choosing the certainty of death in the unstable portal rather than attempting to fight the weary girls.

 “Why are you here?”